qu1x/oefpil/oefpil-sys/README.md

 ## System Requirements

-By default, this crate dynamically links to the runtime dependency `liblapack` (e.g., package `liblapack3` on Debian, package `lapack` on Fedora Linux or Arch Linux) and requires a C compiler as build dependency (e.g., package `clang` or `gcc` on Debian, Fedora Linux, or Arch Linux).
+By default, this crate dynamically links to the runtime dependency `liblapack` (e.g., package `liblapack-dev` on Debian, package `lapack-devel` on Fedora Linux, or package `lapack` on Arch Linux) and requires a C compiler as build dependency (e.g., package `clang` or `gcc` on Debian, Fedora Linux, or Arch Linux).
 With the `built-in` feature, a subset of `liblapack` and its dependency `libblas` shipped with this crate is compiled and statically linked.
 This eliminates the runtime dependency `liblapack` but requires the GCC Fortran compiler (e.g, `gfortran` on Debian, `gcc-fortran` on Fedora Linux or Arch Linux) as build dependency which itself depends on and complements the GCC C compiler such that GCC can compile both C and Fortran sources.
 It is attempted to statically link the dependencies of the subset (i.e, `libgfortran` and